zetavg/chromium-website/site/updates/trust-token/index.md

 **Experimenting**

-In order to execute Private State Token operations, you'll need an origin trial token present *or* to have provided the additional command-line flag `--enable-blink-features=PrivateStateTokens,PrivateStateTokensAlwaysAllowIssuance --enable-features=PrivacySandboxSettings3`.
+In order to execute Private State Token operations, you'll need an origin trial token present *or* to have provided the additional command-line flag `--enable-blink-features=PrivateStateTokensAlwaysAllowIssuance --enable-features=PrivateStateTokens,PrivacySandboxSettings3`.
 If you are experimenting with a new issuer, you can manually provide the Private State Token key commitments via the `--additional-private-state-token-key-commitments='{ "<issuer origin>": <key commitment response> }'` flag.

-Process for registering as an issuer: <https://docs.google.com/document/d/1cvUdAmcstH6khLL7OrLde4TnaPaMF1qPp3i-2XR46kU/>

-If you are trying to register as a developer to use the Private State Token APIs to issue/redeem, please follow the standard Origin Trial registration process: <https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md>

 If you have questions/suggestions related to the web API or protocol that needs clarification, please file an issue at: <https://github.com/WICG/trust-token-api/issues/>